tareksakakini/CliqueApp/TEST_CASES_1029.md

 ### 5.1 Editing Events (Host Only)

+-- One issue observed is that invitees are not getting updates when outing details are changed or outing deleted --

 #### Test 5.1.1: Edit Event Title (User A)
 - [ ] **Steps:**
   1. As User A (host), view "Beach Day" event